- £305 per week

 Shop: 1 mile Pub: 1 mile Coast: 9 miles

-NOTES: This property does not accept Sunday changeovers.
-No short break, no smoking.
+NOTES: No short breaks, no smoking, no infants.
 WiFi provided.
 Important information about internet usage.
-Mobile reception varies.
+Mobile phone reception varies.
 Information about mobile phone coverage.
 USB charging points in all rooms.
 Washing machine is available for guests use in the shared laundry room.
-Please note this cottage is not suitable for infants but other cottages in the Penrose Burden collection can accommodate.

 Very well presented.
 A perfect getaway.